List of Dutch inventions and innovations: Vim (text editor) (1991)

 Vim is a text editor written by the Dutch free software programmer Bram Moolenaar and first released publicly in 1991.
 Based on the Vi editor common to Unix-like systems, Vim carefully separated the user interface from editing functions.
 This allowed it to be used both from a command line interface and as a standalone application in a graphical user interface.

 Blender (1995)

 Blender is a professional free and open-source 3D computer graphics software product used for creating animated films, visual effects, art, 3D printed models, interactive 3D applications and video games.
-Blender's features include 3D modeling, UV unwrapping, texturing, raster graphics editing, rigging and skinning, fluid and smoke simulation, particle simulation, soft body simulation, sculpting, animating, match moving, camera tracking, rendering, video editing and compositing.
+Blender's features include 3D modeling, UV unwrapping, texturing, raster graphics editing, rigging and skinning, fluid and smoke simulation, particle simulation, soft body simulation, digital sculpting, computer animation, match moving, camera tracking, rendering, video editing and compositing.
 Alongside the modelling features it also has an integrated game engine.
 Blender has been successfully used in the media industry in several parts of the world including Argentina, Australia, Belgium, Brazil, Russia, Sweden, and the United States.

 The Dutch animation studio Neo Geo and Not a Number Technologies (NaN) developed Blender as an in-house application, with the primary author being Ton Roosendaal.
 The name Blender was inspired by a song by Yello, from the album Baby.